 The programme aims to achieve these objectives by taking a holistic approach that addresses higher education institutions, students and policy makers through 3 modules.
 These are briefly outlined below.

-Module A: model projects (higher education institutions)
+Module A: Funding for model projects

 The project funding module is aimed at all German higher education institutions offering teacher training courses, which seek to promote the structural internationalisation of said teacher training courses and provide working models of their application in the context of cooperations with partner higher education institutions abroad.
 For more information, see our website "".